Old Guard (France): Cavalry

-Les Grognards

 Another privilege reserved only for the members of the Old Guard was the freedom to express their discontent freely: the Old Guard Grenadiers were known as "the Grumblers" (les Grognards) because they openly complained about the petty troubles of military life.
 Jean-Roch Coignet, a captain of the Imperial Guard, claimed that this term was coined in the aftermath of severe hardships the unit encountered during the War of the Fourth Coalition and it has been mentioned that this nickname was coined by Napoleon himself.
 Some of the officers even complained in the presence of the Emperor, knowing that the Old Guard's reputation commanded enough respect with Napoleon to allow such openness; such behavior was unique to the Old Guard and would have been severely punished were it engaged in by a member of any other unit.

 On the other hand, they were strictly supervised in aspects such as the state of their uniforms or the height and presentation of their horses, and severely punished or reprimanded for any failures in those regards.

-End of the Old Guard
+Dissolution

 The Old Guard was disbanded by the victorious Sixth Coalition in 1814, along with the rest of the Imperial Guard; and Napoleon bade them an emotional farewell at the Palace of Fontainebleau after his first abdication where many of them cheered at him and cried.

-During Napoleon's 1815 return from exile, the Old Guard was reformed, and fought at the Battle of Waterloo, where the 2e Regiment de Grenadiers-à-Pied was pivotal in the defense of the village of Plancenoit against the Prussians.
-The 1er Regiment, charged with protecting the field position around Napoleon himself, served as a rear guard after the failure of the attack of the Middle Guard on the British center.
-The Old Guard cavalry was involved in the unsuccessful midday charges against the British infantry, and was unavailable at the battle's decisive moments.
+During Napoleon's 1815 return from exile, the Old Guard was reformed, and fought at the Battle of Waterloo, where the 2e Régiment de Grenadiers-à-Pied was pivotal in the defense of the village of Plancenoit against the Prussians.
+The 1er Regiment, charged with protecting the field position around Napoleon himself, served as a rear guard after the failure of the attack of the Middle Guard on the Anglo-allied center.
+The Old Guard cavalry was involved in the unsuccessful midday charges against Anglo-allied infantry, and was unavailable at the battle's decisive moments.

 In August 1815, Louis XVIII ordered the Imperial Guard abolished.
 By December, all the Old Guard regiments were disbanded.
 Ex-guardsmen ended up in a variety of places after their units' disbandment.
 Some re-enlisted into the king's army but most lived out their lives watched with suspicion by Bourbon police.
-When Napoleon's body was returned to France in 1840, many of the surviving Old Guard paraded in threadbare uniforms.
+When Napoleon's body was returned to France in 1840, many of the surviving Old Guard paraded in their original, now-threadbare uniforms.

-Contemporary use

-Nowadays, in France, the expression la vieille garde (without uppercase) is used when talking about longtime close followers of a politician and has a mildly pejorative meaning.
-This expression is particularly popular among political journalists.
-"The old guard" can pejoratively refer to any outdated establishment in English as well.